 You know the healthy choices that are good for your heart.
 The choices to help prevent heart disease.
 Yet sometimes they aren’t enough and heart disease can’t be prevented.
 That’s where our specialists come in.
 Our cardiologists and cardiac surgeons at the CHI St. Vincent Heart Institute offer you the very best in diagnostic tests and treatments.
 We give you the best chance possible for a healthy heart.

-Diagnostic Tests for Heart Disease
+Tests to Diagnose Heart Disease

 Your cardiologist may conduct a variety of cardiac tests to gather important information about your heart and circulation.
 These are a couple of the most common diagnostic tests.

 - Exercise tolerance - involves walking or jogging on a treadmill and can detect heart disorders that could be missed while you are at rest.

 - Echocardiogram - takes sound wave pictures of your heart to find problems with your heart valves and measure the strength of your heart muscle

 If you are diagnosed with a heart disease, our heart doctors will develop a treatment plan for you that may include medication, lifestyle changes or surgery.
 We will share that treatment plan with your primary care provider so that all the doctors you see will know what care you are getting.